open/close all folders

 (camera shifts behind him as something happens to his face as it explodes)

 (Barbara and Adam both freak out)

 - Also a "blink-and-you'll-miss-it" moment where after Adam asks if Betelgeuse can be scary, he turns around and makes an exasperated "jerk me off" motion with his hand.

 - Betelgeuse briefly possessing Barbara's voice: "Learn to throw your voice, fool your friends, fun at parties!"

-- The scene in which Betelgeuse kicks a tree in the model and knocks it over before yelling "Nice fucking model!" and grabbing himself in a rather obscene way, while keeping a straight face.
+- The scene in which Betelgeuse kicks a tree in the model and knocks it over before yelling "Nice fucking model!" and grabbing his crotch, while keeping a straight face.

 - "I would rather talk about--" DAY-O, DAY-O